sultanadika/football-shop/README.md

 Website is done and well finished :D 🥇💯

+# Diagram showing the client request to the Django-based web application and its response

 # Role of Settings.py in a Django Project

 🔑 1.
 Project Configuration